Alemato/Banking-Micro-SOA-System/README.md

 2. **Account Service**
     - Type: REST Service Provider
-    - Responsibilities: Manages account-related operations such as authentication, creation, and adding accounts.
-It handles data persistence using a database to store account information.
+   - Responsibilities: Manage account-related operations such as authentication, account creation, and management.
+It handles data persistence using a database to save account information.
     - Operations:
         - `OpenAccount (Customer/Banker/Admin)`
         - `Login`